-To make a diagnosis, your health care provider will first decide whether the symptoms are typical of IC/PBS.
-Next, your health provided needs to rule out other health issues that might be causing the symptoms.
+To make a diagnosis, your physician will have first to decide whether the symptoms are typical of IC/PBS.
+Next, he or she will need to rule out other health issues, as the ones mentioned above, that might be causing the symptoms.

 A number of standard diagnostic tools include:

 An examination of the cells from the bladder lining that are in the urine.

-This is the main diagnostic tool for interstitial cystitis.
+This is the main standard diagnostic tool for interstitial cystitis.
 The procedure allows the urologist to look directly into the bladder.
 A thin, flexible tube called a cystoscope is gently inserted into the bladder through the urethra.